iteratec/OpenSpeedMonitor/README.md

 OpenSpeedMonitor uses the [RESTful API][6] of WebPagetest for automation of performance measurements and getting the result's raw data.
 If you look at the [system overview][5] of webpagetest OpenSpeedMonitor uses Automation API to run scheduled tests and get back results from wpt server like other external tools.

 First thing you have to do after installation is to configure the components of your private WebPagetest instance.
 All you need is a running WebPagetest server which is available via HTTP(S) from your OpenSpeedMonitor instance.
-After a log in you can reach the gui to create a new wpt server object via menu entry `Administration >> All Controllers >> WebPageTestServerController`.
+After a login you can reach the gui to create a new wpt server object via menu entry `Administration >> All Controllers >> WebPageTestServerController`.
 You have to set correct _Base Url_ of the wpt server in order to automate tests on that server.
 After creation of the server object you can use the _Fetch locations_ button in order to get locations configured on that wpt server into OpenSpeedMonitor.
 That function uses `[wpt server BaseUrl]/getLocations.php` api function of wpt server to request its locations.

 For the following environment components objects get created in database of OpenSpeedMonitor (if they don't already exist) while start of OpenSpeedMonitor: